ikrima/gamedevguide/contents/guides/ue4guide/environment-setup/Setup-Guide-Part-1.md

 # Memory

 - Rule of thumb is 2gb per core.
-For building UE4, I have to limit number of threads < 64 as I run out of memory and stuff starts paging out to disk
+For building UE4, I have to limit number of threads &lt; 64 as I run out of memory and stuff starts paging out to disk
 - Intel Optane drive is so fast it took me a bit to discover since the perf didn't tank an order of magnitude
 - Get Samsung B-Die & buy kits together as mfg only guarantees timings for kits (eg get a kit of 16gbx4 vs 4 separate 16gb of same model) ([benzhaomin.github.io/bdiefinder/](https://benzhaomin.github.io/bdiefinder/))
 - TR needs fast memory (also NUMA arch with only 4 mem channels for 8 dies)
 - Reliably can only OC up to 2933mhz (officially 2133 iirc)
-- _conjecture_ Past certain point, pushing memspeed is net loss esp. since hw errors induced from very tight memory/CPU timings >> latency stalls from CPU requesting memory in a Quad Channel config
+- *conjecture* Past certain point, pushing memspeed is net loss esp. since hw errors induced from very tight memory/CPU timings >> latency stalls from CPU requesting memory in a Quad Channel config

 # Overclocking